jakobhellermann/cargo-watt/README.md

 ```

 Currently though, a crate compiled an linux will be [different](https://gist.github.com/jakobhellermann/da18d6f2da58414e0fd9c06ae708d2c1) than on macos.
-If you know why this is and how to fix it, please open an issue and explain it to me :)
+If you know why this is and how to fix it, let me know.

 <br>